 Tombaugh, Clyde William (1906–1997)

 Clyde Tombaugh was an American astronomer who discovered Pluto in 1930.
 His parents were farmers and his first telescope was made using parts from worn-out farming equipment.
-Tombaugh began his search for the trans-Neptunian planet, which Percival Lowell had predicted, in 1929 when he became an assistant at Lowell Observatory.
-Using a blink comparator, he compared pairs of photographs of taken a week apart.
-He was rewarded on February 18, 1930, when he spotted an object that showed movement between two plates exposed the previous month.
+Tombaugh began his search for the trans-Neptunian planet, which Percival Lowell had predicted, in 1929, when he became an assistant at Lowell Observatory.
+Using a blink comparator, he compared pairs of photographs of small regions of the sky taken a week apart.
+He was rewarded on Feb 18, 1930, when he spotted an object that showed movement between two plates exposed the previous month.
 Tombaugh later searched, without success, for a tenth planet and for small moonlets of Earth, though he did find in the process new star clusters and galaxy clusters and almost 800 asteroids.